WellyngthonG/WellyngthonG/README.md

 ## 👋 Hi, Welcome to my Github!

 - 📊 I'm currently studying Data Science and Analytics.
-- 📍 I live in Tebas - MG/BR
+- 📍 I live in Leopoldina - MG/BR

 ### 📫 How to reach me: